tonylinpakkin/medi_quizz_generator/README.md

 The test suite mocks the Gemini API so it does not require a real API key or network access.

-## Export Saved MCQs
+## Export Saved Questions

-In the **Saved MCQs** tab you can now export all questions to Word or PDF files.
+In the **Saved Questions** tab you can now export all questions to Word or PDF files.
 Click **Export Word** or **Export PDF** to download the document.